ihengki17/aws-flink-ml/README.md

     <img src="images/bedrock-3.png" width=100% height=100%>
 </div>

-4. For the table that we will invoke it supported under the stream/append mode.
+4. Alter the Table as stream/append mode.
 ```sql
 ALTER TABLE shoe_loyalty_levels SET ('changelog.mode' = 'append');
 ```
+> **Note:** The model will only work with table that using the stream or append mode.

 5. Now let's invoke the model and get the results.